 The household income of half (51.8%) of the Native Hawaiian households in 2019 was under \$75,000, like the household income distribution (49.5%) of non-Native Hawaiians.
-Although both groups have a similar distribution of income, the income of the Native Hawaiian households
+Although both groups have a similar distribution of income, the income of the Native Hawaiian households supports a greater number of household members than non-Native Hawaiian households.

 Over two-thirds of Native Hawaiian households lived in a single-family dwelling (66.7%) versus 57 percent of non-Native Hawaiians.
-The figure is down from 73 percent of Native Hawaiians living
+The figure is down from 73 percent of Native Hawaiians living in single-family dwellings in 2016.

-According to definitions used for the study, a Native Hawaiian household is one in which at least one person identified as Hawaiian or Part-Hawaiian resides.
-The figures will not match Census or ACS data which define a Native Hawaiian Household as one in which the householder (head of household) is all or any part in single-family dwellings in 2016.
 Interestingly, Native Hawaiians were less likely to be living in a condominium than non-Native Hawaiians (5.3% v.
 12.7%).